 Our management is responsible for establishing and maintaining adequate internal controls over financial reporting, as defined under Rule 13a-15(f) under the Exchange Act.
-Our management has assessed the effectiveness of our internal controls over financial reporting as of December 31, 2023 based on the framework established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 Framework) ("COSO").
-Our internal control system was designed to provide reasonable assurance to our management and board of directors regarding the preparation and fair presentation of published financial statements.
-Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2023, and based on that evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2023.
+Our management has assessed the effectiveness of our internal controls over financial reporting ("ICFR") as of December 31, 2024 based on the framework established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 Framework) ("COSO").
+Based on this assessment, management has identified a material weakness in our internal controls because we did not design and implement effective controls over the review and approval of journal entries into our general ledger.
+As a result of our identification of this material weakness, we have concluded that our ICFR was not effective as of December 31, 2024.
+We attribute this material weakness primarily due to an insufficient number of resources that would allow us to segregate duties in our accounting department.
+We intend to remediate the material weakness by designing and implementing controls related to the review and approval of journal entries.